LISTEN TO MY LATEST PODCAST EPISODE

 How to Troubleshoot And Prevent Fabric Defects in Garments

-While fabric defects might appear isolated in samples, it’s crucial to ensure they don’t affect the entire fabric lot, avoiding potential disasters during bulk production.
+While fabric defects might appear isolated in samples or on a swatch card, you don’t want them to affect the entire fabric lot.
+That means disasters during bulk production

-Not all of these fabric defects are obvious upfront so you need sharp trained eyes to spot them.
-In addition to this, inspect the garment not only up close but also as a whole.
+Inspect the garment not only up close but also as a whole.
 Remember the uneven fabric color defect we talked about earlier?
 This is one good way to catch it!
+I even like to take garments outside in the natural sun or put it on a friend or coworker so I can step back and look at it from a distance.

 Pro tip: Use stickers or tape to mark fabric defects on your physical samples.
-It’s a great way for you to trace back later on without having to whip out your magnifying lens yet again.
-If there’s an opportunity, you can send back these marked samples to your manufacturer so they have a visual guide of what to look out for.
+If possible, you can send back these marked samples to your manufacturer so they have a physical guide of what to look out for.

 When working with outsourced manufacturers, there are several essential quality control measures you can implement.